 CERT Security & Secure Coding Rules

 CERT is a secure coding standard.
 It’s developed by the CERT division of the Software Engineering Institute at Carnegie Mellon University.
 This secure coding standard is available for C and C++.

 CERT targets insecure coding practices and undefined behaviors that lead to security risks.
 Using CERT security rules will help you identify security issues in existing code and prevent the introduction of new issues that pose a security risk.

-The CERT C and C++ coding standards address many of the CWE weaknesses.
+There are overlaps between secure coding standards.
+For instance, the CERT C and C++ coding standards address many of the CWE weaknesses.

 includes two addenda focused on security.
 These map MISRA C’s rules against CERT C and ISO/IEC TS 17961:2013 “C Secure”.

 You can apply MISRA C security rules faster with Helix QAC.

 MISRA Compliance With Helix QAC